Columbia University sues Illumina over DNA patents

-Illumina Inc (ILMN.O), a gene-mapping company facing a $5.7 billion hostile takeover bid by Swiss drugmaker Roche Holding AG ROG.VX, was sued by Columbia University on Monday for allegedly infringing five patents related to DNA sequencing.
+Illumina Inc, a gene-mapping company facing a $5.7 billion hostile takeover bid by Swiss drugmaker Roche Holding AG, was sued by Columbia University on Monday for allegedly infringing five patents related to DNA sequencing.

 According to the complaint filed in the U.S. District Court in Wilmington, Delaware, Illumina commercialized its so-called next-generation sequencing (NGS) products despite knowing about the patents, obtained between 2009 and 2012 and assigned to Columbia.